VisionOS: Features

 visionOS uses a 3D user interface navigated via finger tracking, eye tracking, and speech recognition.
 For example, the user can click an element by looking at it and pinching two fingers together, move the element by moving their pinched fingers, and scroll by flicking their wrist.
 Apps are displayed in floating windows that can be arranged in 3D space.
 Text input is via a virtual keyboard, the Siri virtual assistant, and external Bluetooth peripherals including Magic Keyboard, Magic Trackpad, and gamepads.

 During visionOS setup, a user can create a digital persona by taking off the headset and scanning their face with it.
 Users can use this persona during FaceTime calls, and see other participants' personas if they are using visionOS.
 From visionOS 1.1, the ability to see personas in 3D moving around and interacting with apps was added, dubbed 'Spatial Personas.'

-The Photos app supports presenting spatial video, depth-mapped 3D video recorded on Vision Pro or iPhone 15 Pro, by adapting the video's depth to the user's head movements.
+The Photos app supports presenting spatial video, depth-mapped 3D video recorded on Apple Vision Pro or iPhone 15 Pro, by adapting the video's depth to the user's head movements.

 At launch, visionOS shipped with 13 pre-installed 3D 360° background animated environments with accompanying ambient sounds, including optional day and night scenes of Yosemite National Park; Haleakalā National Park; Joshua Tree National Park; Mount Hood National Forest; Lake Vrangla near Drammen, Norway; and the Moon.

 The Apple TV app offers 3D films; the company announced that over 150 films would be available in 3D at launch, at no additional charge to users that rent or purchase the films on iTunes Store.

 WebXR, an API for mixed reality experiences through web browsers, is supported in Safari.

 visionOS users can also access their Mac with a resizable 4K virtual display, named 'Mac Virtual Display'.
 8K wide and ultra-wide curved display options were made available as additional options alongside the release of visionOS 2.1 in December 2024, along with the ability to route Mac audio to Vision Pro.